The Precursors: History

 The Precursors has been in development for PC and Xbox 360 from Kyiv-based developer Deep Shadows; the Xbox 360 version was later cancelled.
 The game was built based on Deep Shadows in-house game engine Vital Engine 3 which also powers White Gold: War in Paradise.
 The game was first demonstrated in August 2005 at the Games Convention in Leipzig, Germany and at the Electronic Entertainment Expo in Los Angeles in May 2006.

 The Precursors was released on the 4 December 2009 as retail for the PC in Russia.
 In May 2010, a spokesperson from Deep Shadows confirmed that the console version of the game has been put "on hold" indefinitely.
 In December 2010, an English version was made available via digital distribution by GamersGate. and online retailer Beamdog.
 On February 4, 2017 a Steam re-release followed.

 After the end of official support by Deep Shadows, remaining bugs and issues, like the missing voice overs in the localized English version, were fixed by the game community via unofficial patches which also form the base of and are included in the current English digital distribution versions of the game.

 Reception

-The game holds a mixed score on Metacritic based on four reviews.
+The Precursors received "mixed or average" reviews from critics, according to review aggregator website Metacritic.